-This advanced feature of the API Connector add-on for Google Sheets enables you to stack multiple request URLs (or POST bodies) together and run them one after the other as a unified block.
-API Connector will cycle through the requests and print out the results one after another in a single sheet.
+Multi-query requests let you stack multiple requests together and run them one after the other as a unified block.
+When you run a multi-query request, API Connector will cycle through the requests and print out the results one after another in a single sheet.

 Click here to install the API Connector add-on from the Google Marketplace.